r-sergii/r-sergii.github.io/README.md

-# WordInPictureNextFr
+# WordInPictureNextIt
 WordInPictureNext for Linux (Flutter)

-## Test your knowledge of French
+## Test your knowledge of Italian

-Test your knowledge of French
+Test your knowledge of Italian

 ### Light theme
 ![wordinpicturenext_en01.png](/screenshots/wordinpicturenext_en01.png)